dmennell/konvoyToolbox/install/on-prem-local-storage.md

+# Konvoy Install - OnPrem with Local Storage

 these instructions are what I have used to deploy Konvoy 0.4.0 on Hyper-V based VM's with local stateful storage.
 3 x Master node contains 8vcpu, 16gb RAM, and 80GB root hard drive.
 6 x Worker nodes have 8vcpu, 16gb RAM, 80GB root hard drive, and 180gb hdd each at /dev/sdb, /dev/sdc. and /dev/sdd.

-#Create Inventory.yaml That Looks Like This
+## Create inventory.yaml That Looks Like This
 Uopdate the IP Addresses, the Private Key, the Ansible User.
 ```
 control-plane: